 - Parents who wish to pick-up their children from the curb should approach on Fillmore from the south and queue up on northbound Fillmore, along the western side of Northeast Park.
-See the blue areas on the Traffic Map. - When picking up on Fillmore, please stay in your vehicle.
-Unattended vehicles block the flow of the line and are not allowed along this curb. - Dismissal number cards are required when picking up students at the curb.
-Please hold up your dismissal number or hang it on your rearview mirror so staff can see it.
-You may be asked to show a piece of legal identification in addition to the dismissal card. - Keep moving forward after showing your number. - Move forward as you would in an airport pick up area.

-- Staff will enter your number into an iPad linked to Silent Dismissal and your child's name will automatically appear on the homeroom screen.
-Students are dismissed as their names appear. - After being dismissed, car riders exit via Door 14 and cross the park on the path under the trees to meet you at your vehicle on Fillmore Street NE. - Please do not load your passengers until you have pulled forward, minimizing gaps between your vehicle and others.
-Students will walk to you. - You may "leap-frog" with care to move forward into open spaces at the curb. - Load swiftly and safely.
+See the blue areas on the Traffic Map. - Stay in your vehicle and wait for your child to arrive.
+Unattended vehicles block the flow of the line and are not allowed along this curb. - Dismissal cards are required when picking up students at the curb.
+Hold up your dismissal number, tape it to the lower passenger side corner of the front windshield (like a park pass), or hang it on your rearview mirror so staff can see it.
+You may be asked to show a legal identification in addition to the dismissal card. - Keep moving forward after showing your number. - Move forward as you would in an airport pick up area. - Staff will enter your number into an iPad or smart phone linked to Silent Dismissal, and your child's name will automatically appear on the homeroom screen.
+Students are dismissed as their names appear. - After being called to Fillmore, students exit via Door 14 and cross the park on the path under the trees to meet you at your vehicle. - Do not load your passengers until you have pulled forward, minimizing gaps between your vehicle and others.
+Students will walk to you. - You may "leap-frog" with care to move forward into open spaces at the curb. - Load children via the curbside doors of your vehicle.
+Avoid loading via the road side of your vehicle.
 Pull away with care once doors are safely closed and seatbelts are fastened. - DO NOT ASK A CHILD TO CROSS FILLMORE STREET IN ORDER TO LOAD FROM THE OPPOSITE (SOUTHBOUND) SIDE OF THE ROAD.
 THIS IS DANGEROUS.
-STAFF WILL NOT ALLOW STUDENTS TO CROSS FILLMORE STREET OR 14TH AVENUE. - The average wait time after 3:30 from the moment a student's number is entered, to their arrival at your vehicle is 5-10 minutes.
-Much depends on how quickly your child moves from the classroom to the car; if the child stops to socialize, this will delay you.
-Talk to your children about being speedy (and safe) during dismissal. - During the first few days of school, your wait time may be longer as students and staff become accustomed to new routines.
+STAFF WILL NOT ALLOW STUDENTS TO CROSS FILLMORE STREET OR 14TH AVENUE. - The average wait time after 3:30 from the moment a student's number is entered to their arrival at your vehicle is 5-10 minutes.
+During the first few days of school, your wait time may be longer as we all become accustomed to new routines. - Much depends on how quickly your child moves from the classroom to the car; if the child stops to socialize, this will delay you.
+Talk to your children about being swift and safe during dismissal. - Hint: If you have more than one child attending Yinghua and wish to have them exit together, arrange this with your children's homeroom teachers.
+For example, you may want your 3rd grader to fetch your 1st grader before exiting via Door 14 and walking to find your car at the curbside on Fillmore.

-Pick-Up at Door 2 (you park and walk to our front door)
+Pick-Up at Door 2 (you park legally and walk to our front door)